mobingilabs/docs/mobingi-alm/alm-template/alm-template-language.md

 `${computed}`

-This function is used to calculate the valid value for supported declarative in your Alm-template.
+This function is used to calculate the valid value for supported declarative in your ALM Template.

 Example: